Cross-paper relevance

 NHRC and Manipur Violence — Human Rights Oversight (2023–2025)

-The NHRC took cognizance of the Manipur ethnic violence (which began in May 2023) and submitted a fact-finding report to the government.
-The Commission found evidence of violations of the right to life and dignity of both Meitei and Kuki-Zo-Hmar communities — including alleged failures by state authorities to protect citizens.
-The NHRC's recommendations included better deployment of central forces, rehabilitation of displaced persons, and faster judicial processing of cases.
+The NHRC took cognizance of the Manipur ethnic violence (May 2023 onwards) and submitted a fact-finding report.
+The Commission found violations of right to life and dignity of both Meitei and Kuki-Zo-Hmar communities, including alleged failures by state authorities to protect citizens.
+Recommendations included: better deployment of central forces, rehabilitation of displaced persons, and faster judicial processing.

-The NHRC received over 2.5 lakh complaints in 2024–25 (complaints about torture in custody, denial of medical care, child labour, housing rights, etc.).
+The NHRC received over 2.5 lakh complaints in 2024–25 (NHRC Annual Report 2024-25) — covering torture in custody, denial of medical care, child labour, and housing rights.
 Most complaints were from Uttar Pradesh, Bihar, and Maharashtra.
-The NHRC's complaint-processing has been criticised for excessive reliance on accepting "reports" from the accused government authorities rather than conducting independent investigations.
+Complaint processing has been criticised for excessive reliance on "reports" from accused government authorities rather than independent investigation — a practice directly flagged by GANHRI.

-• Post-2019: Chairperson can be a retired SC Judge (not just retired CJI) — this is a high-frequency MCQ trap
+• Post-2019: Chairperson can be a retired SC Judge (not just retired CJI) — high-frequency MCQ trap

-• Term: 3 years or till age 70 (whichever is earlier); no re-appointment
+• Term: 3 years or till age 70 (whichever earlier); eligible for re-appointment (NOT barred — 2019 amendment changed this)

-• Section 19 armed forces bar applies to NHRC and SHRCs both
+• Section 19 armed forces bar applies to NHRC and SHRCs both; statutory text = "any other armed forces of the Union" (not simply "paramilitary")

 • NHRC recommendations are non-binding — distinguish from court orders